-- 6. Rewetting of peatlands means restoring the water table or hydrological regime towards original conditions with the aim of partial or total reversal of the effects of drainage; - 7.
-Rewetting of drained peatland restores some ecosystem functions but full recovery may be difficult or impossible.
+- 6. Rewetting of peatlands means restoring the water table or hydrological regime towards a condition where the new ground water level is close to the surface of the peatland, with the aim of partial or total reversal of the effects of drainage (Subsidence may have made original conditions impossible). - 7.
+Rewetting of drained peatland restores some ecosystem functions but full recovery may be difficult and long-term.
 Rehabilitation of fauna and flora, for example, can take a long time, if gained at all, and depends on the peatland type and species available.
 Some degraded peatlands can still provide ecosystem functions, for example, fens that are used for traditional hay making and former peat extraction fields that have been rewetted and are used for paludiculture.
-These peatlands may be degraded but can be included in a Ramsar Site designation if they form part of a mosaic that includes pristine peatlands.
+These peatlands may be degraded but can be included in a Ramsar Site designation if they form part of a mosaic that includes pristine peatlands. - 8.
+In addition to peatland rewetting, active restoration techniques that reintroduce peatland plant species are important to restore the vegetation layer.